-- Take the Train - Trains leave every half hour from Vauxhall Station to Windsor & Eton Central and return to London Waterloo.
+- Take the Train - Trains leave regularly from London's Paddington Station to Windsor & Eton Central.
 A Cheap Day Return ticket costs less than £10.
 The castle, a short walk from the station, dominates the town and is impossible to miss.

 - Drive: Windsor Castle is 24 miles from Central London.
 Take the A4 and M4 to Junction 6 then follow signs for Windsor town center and parking.